DenzelHooke/DenzelHooke/README.md

 ### <div align="center">I'm Denzel, a coffee hungry full-stack developer🚀</div>

-- 🔭 I’m currently working on VideoChattrr, a fun and simple video chat application.
+- 🔭 I’m currently working on Job Tracker, a fun and simple job tracking application.

 - 🌱 I’m currently learning how to Thanos bugs in my code.